Agabovino/portalPB-app/README.md

 **2. Environment Configuration**

-Create a file named `.env.local` in the root of the project.
+Create a file named `.env` in the root of the project.
 This file will hold your environment variables.

 Add your MongoDB connection string and OpenAI API key to this file: